 Most lodging operators agree that hotel reviews play an important part in turning lookers into bookers — and there’s plenty of research to support that.
-A TripAdvisor® study revealed that more than half of travelers don’t want to book a hotel until they have read reviews, and 80 percent of travelers read at least six to 12 reviews before making a decision.
+A recent TripAdvisor® study revealed that more than half of travelers don’t want to book a hotel until they have read reviews, and 80 percent of travelers read at least six to 12 reviews before making a decision.

-A more recent survey by market research company GfK for the UK government’s Competition & Markets Authority shows that 54 percent of adults used online reviews to get product or service information.
+An even more recent survey by market research company GfK for the UK government’s Competition & Markets Authority shows that 54 percent of adults used online reviews to get product or service information.
 If you take the less-digitally-engaged over-55 age group out of the equation, that number is 61 percent.
 The survey also showed that consumers are most influenced by reviews in the travel and hotels sector, when it comes to making a purchase.

 It’s clear that online reviews are an important part of the decision-making process for travelers choosing accommodation and, therefore, lodging operators should be accumulating reviews and making them readily available to travelers online.